Why Royal Dornoch is One of the Best Golf Courses in the World

 Luckily we pulled up to the Royal Golf hotel right as the front desk was calling Dan asking where we were.

 Of all the courses on the trip this was one of the ones I was most looking forward to.
-It’s ranked 6th on Golf Digest’s Greatest 100 Courses in the World list, and it’s also the third oldest in the world behind The Old Course and Leith.
+It’s currently ranked 10th in the world by Golf mag, and it’s also the third oldest in the world behind The Old Course and Leith.

 You could write a whole book on the history of Royal Dornoch (in fact some have), but one of the most notable parts of the course is that Dornoch was the home of Donald Ross – and he was the greenskeeper here from 1895 to 1899.